-Let's consider for a moment that this scene has not a single cut - as in, it's one take - for two and a half minutes.
+Let's consider for a moment that this scene is in one single take for two and a half minutes.
 Now, you're thinking, that's two and a half minutes.
-That's not a lot.
-Watch what happens in those two minutes.
+That's not a lot as shootouts go.
+Watch what happens in those two and a half minutes.
 Imagine messing up and having to do that all over again.
 The squibs, the smoke, the stunt performers, all of it.
 One take.
 Yeah, exactly.

 1. The final shootout in 'Heat'